aress31/openapi-parser/README.md

 ![swurg](images/swurg_logo.png)
 # swurg
 ## A Burp extension for REST API testing.
 During external engagement involving REST API testing, it is more than often a real lost of time to have to chain Burp with other tool such as SOAP-UI.
 This step is however necessary to parse the provided API Swagger description to be able to use the Burp scanning capabilities.
 Therefore, after posting a request for improvement on the PortSwigger support forum, see <https://support.portswigger.net/customer/portal/questions/16358278-swagger-parser-and-wsdler-improvement>, in July 2015, I decided to take the lead and to implement it myself.

 ## Project information
-The project is not completed yet, however any feedback and comment would be appreciated.
-At the moment, the parsing of the inBody parameters is the main next developement step, then some code optimisation would be necessary to obtain a  first stable version of the extension.
+The extension is still in developement.
+Feedbacks and comments would be much appreciated.

 The following screenshot shows the plugin interface, for obvious reason the screenshot does not present any sensitive information:
 ![compilation](images/swurg.png)

 ## Features
 * Parse Swagger files.